 Error SE — panel issue

-This step-by-step repair guide walks you through fixing error se — panel issue on your Samsung NE63A6511SS (Electric Range).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll walk you through the steps to fix the SE error — panel issue on your Samsung NE63A6511SS (Electric Range).
+With the right tools and parts, you can typically complete this repair in 1–2 hours, saving yourself a service call.

-On the NE63A6511SS, before replacing the full control panel assembly (part number DG94-01825A), always unplug the range for 5 full minutes and inspect the ribbon cable connector between the touchpad and control board — corrosion or a loose seating there mimics a panel failure almost perfectly.
-A lot of techs skip that step and unnecessarily swap out a $150 part.
+Before you replace the full control panel assembly (part number DG94-01825A), unplug the range for 5 full minutes and check the ribbon cable connector between the touchpad and control board.
+Corrosion or a loose connection there can mimic a panel failure, and many technicians overlook this step, wasting time and money replacing a $150 part unnecessarily.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.